MicrosoftDocs/visualstudio-docs/docs/ide/reference/make-local-function-static.md

 - C#

-**What:** Makes a local function static and passes in variables defined outside the function to the function’s declaration and call(s).
+**What:** Makes a local function static and passes in variables defined outside the function to the function’s declaration and calls.

-**When:** You want your local function to be static and want all variables defined in the scope of the function.
+**When:** You want your local function to be static and for all variables to be defined in the scope of the function.

-**Why:** Static local functions improves readability – knowing that specific code is isolated makes it easier, to understand, reread, and reuse.
-They also provide scoping to prevent polluting the class with a static function only called in a single method.
+**Why:** Static local functions improves readability: knowing that specific code is isolated makes it easier to understand, reread, and reuse.
+Static local functions also provide scoping to prevent polluting a class with a static function that's only called in a single method.

 ## How-to

 1. Place your caret on the local function name.

-2. Press **Crtl+.** to trigger the **Quick Actions and Refactorings** menu.
+2. Press **Crtl**+**.** to trigger the **Quick Actions and Refactorings** menu.

     ![Make local function static](media/make-local-function-static.png)